 Isaac Asimov’s Foundation Series (1951 – 1993)

-Asimov’s inspiration was in part the best know work of the historian Edward Gibbon, the History of the Decline and Fall of the Roman Empire.
-Asimov wanted to create a futuristic story with a similar background, the rise and fall of some great star-spanning empire – the Galactic Empire.
-His concept was to set a series of human dramas against this great background, in part illuminating it, in part driving it.
-So we are given a series of dramatic vignettes dealing with a small planet and society perched on the edge of the soon to be crumbling and then finally crumbling empire, a society which is destined (predestined in fact) to become the epicentre of new future empire built upon the bones of the old one.
-At least that was the intent at the outset of the stories though Asimov in fact reinterpreted the basis of the series several times to match new ideas and concepts elsewhere in his writing, and like many other writers, retroactively tried to tie all his works together (for reasons both noble and perhaps mercenary).
+Asimov’s inspiration was in part the most famous work of the 18th century historian Edward Gibbon, the ‘History of the Decline and Fall of the Roman Empire’.
+Asimov wished to create a futuristic story with a similar background, though charting the destruction of some great star-spanning civilization – the Galactic Empire.
+His aim was to set a series of human dramas it this catastrophic event, in part illuminating it, in part driving it.
+So a he wrote a collection of dramatic vignettes dealing with a small planet and society perched on the edge of the soon to be crumbling empire, a society which is destined (predestined in fact) to become the epicentre of future interstellar state built upon the bones of the old one.
+Or at least that was the intent at the outset of the stories.
+Asimov in fact reinterpreted the basis of the Foundation books several times to match new ideas and concepts elsewhere in his writing, and like many other writers retroactively tried to tie all his works together (for reasons both noble and perhaps mercenary).